The isses we have face as we went alone this road of waste oil heating.

 But we still get questions which never came across.

 I have had two customers who have come back to us, saying they can't keep the waste oil going, once the rag has burnt the flame goes out.
 The issue is your introducing cold oil into a cold pot, this in itself will put the fire out as oil takes a far bit to get going, Our advice use a gas torch for one Mapgas is great, or put 1/2 cup of kerosene in the pot and light it, start the oil flow once the pot heats up, and if it still needs a wick then throw in a few old nuts and bolts for the flame to catch on.

 Once you get the hang of getting the heater going then these nuts and bolts may not be required, just the rag will do or even a small piece of scrap cardboard and pour 1/2 cup diesel on it, works well every time for me.

-I had an issue when I change the 44 gallon drum to a new drum.
-I tiltered the drum over and pumped the remainder of the oil out, it was very watery and thick and as soon as it reached the heater the smoke was bad.
+I had an issue when I change the 44 gallon drum over.
+I tiltered the drum and pumped the remainder of the oil out, it was very watery and thick and as soon as it reached the heater the smoke was bad.
 I turned the heater off, and was very annoyed that I even used that oil.

 So I removed the oil from the 20 litre container and pumped new oil into the oil line for a few minutes and collected about a litre of that oil, re-lit it, and yes we were back to clear heatwave once again Yah.
 So I popped the thick watery oil back into a 20 litre container to take it back to be recycled